Florida International University pedestrian bridge collapse

 The pedestrian bridge was designed to connect the town of Sweetwater to the campus of Florida International University (FIU) in University Park, a suburb west of Miami, Florida, United States.
 The two were separated by a busy eight-lane highway, which the bridge was designed to span.

-The engineering design error that directly led to the collapse was identified by the National Transportation Safety Board (NTSB) as a miscalculation of resistance to sliding of the connection between the walkway surface, and the truss that held it up.
+The engineering design error that directly led to the collapse was identified by the National Transportation Safety Board (NTSB) as a miscalculation of resistance to sliding of the connection between the walkway surface and the truss that held it up.
 The walkway surface was poured concrete, which was allowed to harden before the truss braces were poured above it.
 These truss members were connected to the deck by steel reinforcing rods embedded in the deck and in the concrete of the truss.
-In order to hold up the bridge these connections had to prevent the truss from sliding along the walkway surface.
-The resistance to sliding was miscalculated, and thus was not enough to prevent the connection from sliding causing cracks in the truss concrete.
-As the cracking enlarged, it ultimately caused the complete disconnection of one of the truss-to-walkway connections, leading to the collapse.
+To hold up the bridge, these connections had to prevent the truss from sliding along the walkway surface.
+The resistance to sliding was miscalculated, and was insufficient to prevent the connection from sliding and causing cracks in the truss concrete.
+Cracking ultimately caused the complete disconnection of one of the truss-to-walkway connections, leading to the collapse.

 Background

 The FIU Sweetwater UniversityCity pedestrian bridge, located just west of the intersection of Tamiami Trail (Southwest 8th Street) and Southwest 109th Avenue, was planned to connect the FIU campus to student housing neighborhoods in Sweetwater.
-It was intended to improve pedestrian safety, as the crosswalks at this wide, busy intersection had been identified as a safety hazard, and one student had already been struck and killed by a vehicle.
-The $14.2 million project was funded with a $19.4 million Transportation Investment Generating Economic Recovery (TIGER) grant from the United States Department of Transportation in 2013, along with state agencies.
+It was intended to improve pedestrian safety, as the crosswalks at this wide, busy intersection had been identified as a safety hazard.
+One student had already been struck and killed by a vehicle there.
+The $14.2 million project was funded with a $19.4 million Transportation Investment Generating Economic Recovery (TIGER) grant from the United States Department of Transportation in 2013, along with funding from state agencies.
 The bridge cost $9 million to construct, exclusive of the installation cost.

 The main companies behind the construction project were Munilla Construction Management (MCM), a Miami-based construction management firm, and FIGG Bridge Engineers, a Tallahassee-based firm.
 Unlike most bridges in Florida, the design for this project was overseen by the university, not the Florida Department of Transportation (FDOT), in a program known as the Local Agency Program (LAP).

 Florida International University is known for its expertise in accelerated bridge construction (ABC) and has attracted international scholars as PhD students.
 It is home to the federally funded Accelerated Bridge Construction University Transportation Center, which sponsors industry conferences and seminars.
 The National Transportation Safety Board, however, found that with respect to the bridge, "F.I.U. had no professional engineers on its staff and relied solely on the expertise of its hired contractors."